Footing Cost per Linear Foot: $9 Material vs $60 Installed

 Next step

-Calculate the footing cubic yards with the Concrete Footing Calculator, then compare the written scope with the Concrete Quote Reviewer.
+Calculate the footing cubic yards with the Concrete Footing Calculator, compare the material total in the Concrete Cost Calculator, then check the written scope with the Concrete Quote Reviewer.
 For footings, the cheapest linear-foot number is useful only after dimensions, rebar, inspection, and access are clear.

 Quote planning next step